 Any technology that allows for neural stimulation of the auditory mechanism may be defined as amplification, including hearing aids, cochlear implants, and hearing assistive technologies (HAT).
-Higher levels of auditory processing will not be achieved, and spoken language, reading skills, and academics will all be compromised when limitations or distortion inhibit access to the audible signal (Madell & Flexor, 2013).
+Higher levels of auditory processing will

+The role of the audiologist is to "provide timely fitting and monitoring of amplification, provide family education, counseling, and ongoing participation in the development and implementation of the infant's individualized family service plan." not be achieved, and spoken language, reading skills, and academics will all be compromised when limitations or distortion inhibit access to the audible signal (Madell & Flexor, 2013).
 The role of the audiologist is to "provide timely fitting and monitoring of amplification, provide family education, counseling, and ongoing participation in the development and implementation of the infant's individualized family service plan" ("Babies & Hearing Loss: A Guide for Providers about Follow-up Medical Care").
 This chapter will focus on the fitting verification and validation of products that provide acoustic stimulation via the external auditory canal (hearing aids and HAT).